-Identify the major political, social, and economic developments of Central and South America n history in the 19th century and analyze how these developments were similar to or different from those in Europe during the same time period.
+Identify the major political, social, and economic developments of Central and South American and Mexican history in the 19th century and analyze how these developments were similar to or different from those in Europe during the same time period.

-Clarification Statement: Teachers may choose to use the following as examples to address this standard.
+Clarification Statement: Students may use the following as examples to address this standard.

-the wars for independence, including the influence and ideas of Simón Bolívar, José de San Martin, the Mexican Revolution, and their connections to the American and French Revolutions
+the wars for independence that led to the creation of Latin America’s modern nation-states, including the influence and ideas of Simón Bolívar, José de San Martin, and their connections to the Haitian, American, and French Revolutions

 economic and social stratification

-the role of the church
+the role of the Catholic Church

-the importance of trade
+the 19th century wars between Liberals and Conservatives over whether to maintain or destroy the legacies of Spanish colonialism

+the Mexican-American War of 1846-1848 and Mexico’s resulting loss of half of its territory to the United States

+the growing power of the United States and its economic and political impact on Central America and the Caribbean, especially in the period before the Spanish-American War of 1898

+the persistence of slavery in Cuba, Puerto Rico, and Brazil until the end of the 19th century

+Suggested Primary Sources for Topic 1 in Appendix E

+Louis le Vau, André le Nôtre and Charles le Brun, Château de Versailles (1664-1710), article by Rachel Ropeik, 2015

+English Bill of Rights (1689)

+National Assembly of France, The Declaration of the Rights of Man and Citizen (1789)

+Edmund Burke, Reflections on the Revolution in France (1790)

+Simón Bolívar, Letter from Jamaica (1815)

-Topic 3: The Agricultural and Industrial Revolutions and social and political reactions in Europe
+Topic 2.
+The Agricultural and Industrial Revolutions in Europe and social and political reactions in Europe

 Supporting Question: In what ways did the Agricultural and Industrial Revolutions bring improvements as well as new challenges in Europe and the United States?

-Analyze the economic, political, and technological factors that led to the Agricultural and Industrial Revolutions.
+Analyze the economic, political, social, and technological factors that led to the Agricultural and Industrial Revolutions.

-Clarification Statement: Teachers may choose to use the following as examples to address this standard.
+Clarification Statement: Students may use the following as examples to address this standard.

-the technological advancements in agricultural practices during the 18th century and their impact on productivity
+technological advancements in agricultural practices during the 18th century and their impact on productivity of farms

+the presence of coal that could be relatively easily mined in Britain for use in coal-fired furnaces and engines

-the technological advancements of the textile, energy and transportation industries in the 18th and 19th centuries
+the technological advancements of the textile, energy, and transportation industries in the 18th and 19th centuries

+the transatlantic slave trade and its role in supplying Europe with cheap raw materials such as cotton from North American Southern states and products such as sugar from South American and the Caribbean Islands

+the expanding markets for manufactured goods in the Americas and Africa, and the decision of China to withdraw from Indian Ocean trade, opening the way for the British East India Company and similar trading companies of other European nations to trade in Southeast Asia

 the impact of Adam Smith’s economic theories and the investment of capital by entrepreneurs on the development of new industries

-Suggested Primary Source in Appendix F: Adam Smith, The Wealth of Nations (1775)

-Evaluate the economic and social impact of the Agricultural and Industrial Revolutions, including population growth and the migration of workers from rural areas to new industrial cities, the emergence of a large middle class, the growing inequity in wealth distribution, the environmental impact of industrialization, and the harsh working and living conditions within cities.
+Evaluate the economic and social impact of the Agricultural and Industrial Revolutions in England, including population growth and the migration of workers from rural areas to new industrial cities, the emergence of a large middle class, the growing inequity in wealth distribution, the environmental impact of industrialization, and the harsh working and living conditions for the urban poor.

-Analyze how the Industrial Revolution gave rise to new political and economic philosophies such as socialism and communism, including ideas and influence of Robert Owen and Karl Marx.
+Analyze how the Industrial Revolution gave rise to new social, political, and economic philosophies such as feminism, socialism and communism, including ideas and influence of Robert Owen and Karl Marx.

-Suggested Primary Source in Appendix F: Karl Marx and Friedrich Engels, The Communist Manifesto (1848)

-Explain the impact of economic and political reform movements such as labor unions on creating political reforms during the 19th century.
+Explain the impact of British economic and political reform movements such as labor unions on creating political reforms during the 19th century.

-Clarification Statement: Teachers may choose to use the following as examples to address this standard.
+Clarification Statement: Students may use the following examples to address this standard.